-- Make your gift online, call 617-432-1533 with your credit card number, or mail your contribution, made payable to Harvard School of Dental Medicine, to:
+- Make your gift online, call University Alumni and Development Services (ADS) at 617-495-1750, or mail your contribution, made payable to Harvard School of Dental Medicine, to:

 Harvard School of Dental Medicine

 Planned gifts make a significant impact on the Harvard School of Dental Medicine – while providing financial and tax benefits for you and your family.
 A planned gift in the form of life insurance, real estate, charitable gift annuities, charitable remainder trusts, and bequests may provide you with lifetime benefits, while providing for the School of Dental Medicine into the future.
-Please contact Wanda Mock at 617-432-5356 for details.
+Learn more about the benefits of planned gifts.
+Please contact Jody Johnson at 617-432-0538 for details.

 Where to Give

 Gifts to the annual fund provide unrestricted, current-use funding to HSDM.
 These funds are used to target areas of the School’s greatest need - which translates to greater flexibility and freedom for the School and our students in terms of scholarships and program support for faculty.
-Please contact Jessica Loew at 617-432-2924 for more information.
+Please contact Jody Johnson at 617-432-0538 for details.

 Named and Endowed Funds

 Your gift to establish a named endowment fund or contribute to an already established fund provides vital permanent legacies for the School and its programs.
 Endowed funds support scholarships, fellowships, research, and academic departments in perpetuity.
-Please contact Wanda Mock at 617-432-5356 for details.
+Please contact Jody Johnson at 617-432-0538 for details.

 Whether you invest in the School through the annual fund, an endowed fund to perpetuate the name of a loved one, a life income, or your estate plans, your participation enhances the School’s stature in the world and we thank you.
 We recognize our donors’ generosity in the Harvard Dental Bulletin and online through the following giving societies: